-Undergraduate students select an option of study from: crop science, soil science, ecosystem management, or applied landscape ecology.
-Targeted topics a student may choose to purse include: crop production, precision agriculture, plant genetics, soil conservation, prescribed fire, rangeland restoration, soil chemistry, soil fertility, weed science, or waste management.
+Undergraduate students select an option of study from: crop science, soil science or ecosystem management.
+Targeted topics a student may choose to purse include: crop production, precision agriculture, plant genetics, soil conservation, soil chemistry, soil fertility, weed science, or waste management.
 Options of study provide flexibility for students to work with their academic advisers to develop a plan of study to suit their interests.
 Upon completion of their education, students are encouraged to pursue professional certification available in their respective areas of expertise.

 The knowledge base regarding land management continues to grow as the department's nationally recognized research faculty, discovers new information.
-Decisions regarding highly fragmented landscapes require a highly technical yet common sense approach.
-Emerging issues in plant breeding and genetics, biotechnology, plant physiology, crop production, applied landscape ecology, weed science, weed ecology, soil nutrient management, soil chemistry, soil physics, fire ecology, patch burning, invasive species management, and land restoration assist decision makers in finding solutions that sustain natural resources and are economically viable.
+Emerging issues in plant breeding and genetics, biotechnology, plant physiology, crop production, applied landscape ecology, weed science, weed ecology, soil nutrient management, soil chemistry, soil physics, invasive species management, and land restoration assist decision makers in finding solutions that sustain natural resources and are economically viable.
 Many undergraduate students work with the research faculty on projects providing the student an opportunity to assist in gathering new information.

 Upon completion of a Bachelor of Science program, students are employed by private firms, public institutions, state and federal agencies, or non-profit organizations that require personnel with expertise in plant and soil systems.
-Typical careers include: federal employment in soil and rangeland conservation; crop consulting; technical sales and service for see, fertilizer or agricultural chemical supply companies; farm or ranch operation; research positions as plant and soil scientists, with federal agencies, state experiment stations or private industries; teaching and extension positions with colleges and universities; and a broad range of employment or ownership in retail businesses supplying feed, seed, grain, fertilizers, equipment, agricultural chemicals and other agricultural supplies and services.
-Demand for individuals with experience in landscape management will continue as long as society demands a safe, secure food supply balanced with a desire to conserve natural resources.
+Typical careers include: federal employment in soil and rangeland conservation; crop consulting; technical sales and service for seed, fertilizer or agricultural chemical supply companies; farm or ranch operation; research positions as plant and soil scientists with federal agencies, state experiment stations or private industries; teaching and extension positions with colleges and universities; and a broad range of employment or ownership in retail businesses supplying feed, seed, grain, fertilizers, equipment, agricultural chemicals and other agricultural supplies and services.
+Demand for individuals with experience in management of landscapes will continue as long as society demands a safe, secure food supply balanced with a desire to conserve natural resources.

 Programs of course work and research are offered leading to the Master of Agriculture in the emphasis area of plant and soil sciences and the Master of Science degree in plant and soil sciences.
 The Doctor of Philosophy degree can be attained in crop science, environmental science, plant science, and soil science.
-Specific programs are available in the areas of plant breeding and molecular biology, biotechnology, cytogenetics, range ecology and management, forage management, weed science, crop physiology, soil morphology and genesis, soil microbiology, soil fertility and plant nutrition, soil physics, soil-water management, soil chemistry, and waste management.
+Specific programs are available in the areas of plant breeding and molecular biology, biotechnology, cytogenetics, forage management, weed science, crop physiology, soil morphology and genesis, soil microbiology, soil fertility and plant nutrition, soil physics, soil-water management, soil chemistry, and waste management.
 Applicants should indicate their specific area of interest upon application.
 The graduate programs in plant and soil sciences prepare individuals for successful careers in a variety of areas, including farming and ranching, extension education, agricultural business, research, teaching, environmental sciences, waste management, and all aspects of crop production.

 Prerequisites.
-Admission to the graduate program requires a B.S. degree in plant and soil sciences, agronomy or a closely related field.
+Admission to the graduate program requires a BS degree in plant and soil sciences, agronomy or a closely related field.
 Applicants should have completed basic courses in plant and soil sciences, agronomy, biology, chemistry and mathematics required of undergraduate majors.
 Deficiencies in fundamental course requirements will be met by the student with the direction of the student's advisory committee.
 Applicants must be accepted by an adviser in an appropriate discipline prior to official admission.